 It’s simple.
-If understanding, imagination, strength, courage, humility, and generosity are not the six virtues of the educated person, my book is worthless.
-But if they are, why aren’t educators and schools devoted to modeling and teaching them?
+If understanding, imagination, strength, courage, humility, and generosity are the six virtues of the educated person, teachers should model them and schools should teach them.
+If they’re not, my book is worthless.

 The six virtues define what it means to be educated for three reasons:

-1. Everybody should develop virtue — it’s the meaning of the word.
-That’s why, if a list of virtues can’t answer the question, “Why these and not others?” it simply tell us what we already know.
-Here is a list of virtues.
-Yes — people should develop them.
+1. Everybody should develop virtues.
+It’s the meaning of the word.
+That’s why, in order for a virtue list to be useful, it must answer, “Why these and not others?”
+Otherwise, it tells us what we already know — Here are some virtues.
+People should develop them.

 2. Everybody should develop these six virtues because they are the ingredients of all others.
-Baking a cake is an apt metaphor.
+Making a cake is an apt metaphor.
 You can have flour, salt, milk, and eggs without a cake, but you cannot have a cake without flour, salt, milk and eggs.
-Similarly, with the virtue of patience, you can have understanding, imagination, and strength without necessarily having patience, but you cannot have virtuous patience without understanding, imagination, and strength.
-All virtues are combination of these six.
+Similarly, as an example, you can have understanding, imagination, and strength without patience, but you cannot have virtuous patience without understanding, imagination, and strength.
+All virtues are combinations of these six.

-(3) The final reason this is the definition of the educated person is that we all develop knowledge and skill by bringing understanding, imagination, strength and courage to learning situations; and we fail to develop knowledge and skill whenever we fail to bring these virtues.
-And we have all had teachers who were humble and generous, and those who were proud and self-indulgent.
+(3) The final reason these virtues define the educated person is that we learn by bringing understanding, imagination, strength and courage to situations; and we fail to learn when we don’t.
+And all of us have had humble, generous teachers who inspired us; and proud, self-indulgent ones who didn’t.

 Or read and comment on blogs.
 Peruse blogs by picking a category and scrolling down to check the headlines.